crawlingout/unexplored/_posts/2014-06-22-valbona-valley.markdown

 - 'jahmaica'
 tags:
 - 'Prokletije'
-twtrdsc: 'The gem of Prokletije ("Cursed") Mountains and one of the most beautiful unexplored places in Europe.
-Great hiking.'
+twtrdsc: 'The gem of Prokletije ("Cursed") Mountains and one of the most beautiful unexplored places in Europe.'
 ---
-Valbona Valley National Park is a protected area in Albania.
-The gem of Prokletije ("Cursed") Mountains and one of the most beautiful unexplored places in Europe.
-Tourism in Valbona is still operates very much as an extension of the age-old rules of hospitality.
+Valbona Valley National Park is the gem of Prokletije ("Cursed") Mountains and one of the most beautiful unexplored places in Europe.
+Tourism in Valbona still operates very much as an extension of the age-old rules of hospitality.
 Forests, rugged mountain peaks, remote villages.
-Great hiking.
+THAT is exactly the kind of trekking I love.

 <!-- img -->
 {% assign image = '/i/albania/valbona-valley/2.jpg' %}